wenhaoy-0428/Docs/Stats/statsNotes.md

 ![svc](Assets/Screenshot%202023-05-30%20at%2001.37.17.png)

 In the above example, to classify the new **black** data, we can find which clause of data pink or green it is **closer** to.
-However, how to determine which clause the **black** data?
-The most obvious way of doing this is find a **mid point between two edge** data as a **threshold**.
+However, how to determine which clause the **black** data belongs to?
+The most obvious way of doing this is find a **mid point between two boundary** data as a **threshold**.
 And the distance of one edge point to the threshold is called `Margin` and when the threshold is not placed in the middle, the smaller distance is used as margin.

 > This threshold is the hyperplane that a SVC tries to find, as well as what a SVM tries to find.